Fatima-hub333/Chrome-Extension/README.md

 > Lead Tracker Chrome Extension

 Chrome Extension enhance user browser ecperience in chrome.
-You can save URL's of someone linkedin profile, Github profile, some inmportant document link etc through this Chrome extension.
-You just have to upload this in your Chrome extensions.
+Through this Chrome extensionYou can save URL's of someone linkedin profile, Github profile, some inmportant document link etc. You just have to upload this in your Chrome extensions.

 ![screenshot](images/Lead-Tracker Chrome-Extension.png)